NHHSBotball/CBCJVM/README.markdown

 When compiling or running custom code, be sure to set `CBCJVM/cbc/CBCJVM/bin` as your classpath!

-You can use maven to build the tests and to build your own programs!
-Just CD into the test directory, and provided it has a good pom.xml file (still cleaning them up and adding them to old tests) and run `mvn clean install`

 ### This file is part of CBCJVM. ###
 CBCJVM is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by